learning-zone/spring-boot-basics/notes/miscellaneous.md

 #### Q. Create a class, which have the behavior of Hash-map?
 #### Q. What hashCode() and equals() does in HashMap?
 #### Q. Do you know Generics?
 How did you used in your coding?
-#### Q. Difference between String and StringBuilder and StringBuffer ?
+#### Q. What is difference between String, StringBuilder and StringBuffer ?
 #### Q. How can we create a object of a class without using new operator?
 #### Q. What are upcasting and downcasting?